Actasidiot/EFIFSTR/README.md

 ## Training and on-the-fly evaluation

 Data preparation scripts for several popular scene text datasets are located under `tools`.
 See their source code for usage.

+The multi-font glyph images are available on this link.
+Download `glyphs-325-fonts.npy` and extract it under `data/`.

 To run the example training, run